California–Texas rivalry: Politics

 One area in which the rivalry between California and Texas has been described is politics.

 The Democratic Party has had a trifecta in California since 2011, while the Republican Party has had a trifecta in Texas since 2003.
 Democrats have won the United States presidential elections in California in every election since 1992, while Republicans have won the United States presidential elections in Texas in every election since 1980.

 California has enacted numerous progressive policies, such as Medicaid expansion, a $15-per-hour minimum wage, and significant actions to reduce climate change, hence being hailed as a global leader in climate action.
 Meanwhile, Texas has adopted various conservative policies, such as reducing taxes (e.g., prohibiting an income tax), restricting abortion rights, protecting gun rights, and fostering a business-friendly climate.

 Voters look to both states for examples of how policies from across the political spectrum would look if implemented nationally.
 Many companies have moved to Texas due to lower taxes and regulations, significant tax incentives and "eye-popping" cheap housing, as well as California's stricter response to the COVID-19 pandemic.
 Elon Musk, the CEO of Tesla, Inc. and SpaceX, has notably moved Tesla's "Gigafactory" and global headquarters to Texas.
 While Texas has largely welcomed new businesses, the fear of socially progressive attitudes migrating to the state from California has led to a degree of backlash in the state, including Texas Governor Greg Abbott running his re-election campaign in 2018 on the slogan "Don't California My Texas."
-However, A New York Times Upshot analysis in 2024 found that partisanship itself, whether intentional or not, plays a powerful role when American domestic migration.
+However, an Upshot analysis in 2024 found that partisanship itself, whether intentional or not, plays a powerful role when American domestic migration.
 California has contributed to this trend by exporting Republicans en masse and more Republicans have moved out of California than any other state and made the states they moved to redder in the process especially Texas, Arizona, Florida and Nevada.